-Project Description: The Town has been working through the FEMA Public Assistance process for damage recovery from Hurricane Florence.
-This aspect of Public Assistance is associated with covering the costs associated with debris removal, emergency protective measures, restoring roads, equipment and facilities to pre-storm conditions, and administrative costs.
-It is considered separately from the activities described in #3 and #4 above, although also under the Public Assistance umbrella.
+Project Description: The Town has been working through the FEMA Public Assistance process for damage recovery from Hurrricane Florence.
+This aspect of Public Assistance is associated with covering the costs associated with debris removal, emergency protective measures, and restoring equipment and facilities to pre-storm conditions.
+It is administrated separately from the activities described in #3 and #4 above.

 Project Background: Stormwater staff have been leading the Town's pursuit of FEMA Public Assistance funding.
 Staff have submitted claims for losses not covered by insurance and have been working with FEMA/NCDPS staff to document and receive reimbursement, as well as reimbursement for staff time associated with emergency response and follow up.
 This process has been underway since the winter.
+It is estimated that the Town will receive about \$100k reimbursement for storm preparation, debris removal, facility and park restoration, uninsured losses, and staff time.

-Status: Active/nearing completion.
-The Florence damage recovery Public Assistance described above is nearing completion.
-The Town is awaiting final review and reconciliation, which is expected to take several months.
+Status: Active.
+The Florence damage recovery Public Assistance funding work is nearing completion.
+Staff completed documentation in late May, and the Town is awaiting final review and reconciliation.

-Fiscal and Staffing Considerations: The Town has requested support for about \$100k in uninsured costs.
-This work has required over 400 hundred hours of Stormwater staff time.
-The Town started receiving reimbursal from FEMA in October.
+Fiscal and Staffing Considerations: Staff anticipated being reimbursed approximately \$100k in uninsured costs.
+This work has required several hundred hours of Stormwater staff time since late 2018.